The Importance of a Reset Routine in Youth Sports

 Patrick Mahomes (NFL – Kansas City Chiefs)

-How Youth Athletes Can Apply Reset Routines
+How Youth Athletes Can Create Their Own Reset Routines

 Soccer: After losing possession, clap your hands, take a quick breath, and immediately get back into position.